mbrugman67/BusPirate-docs-hugo/content/docs/devices/ddr5.md

 Bit 2 is set to 1, indicating the module is in **offline mode**.
 This means the HSA pin is connected to ground and we can remove write protection from the EEPROM blocks.

 Bit 3 is set to 0, indicating that there is no write operation in progress.
-Writing to the EEPROM **and** updating the block protection registers take time, so the SPD hub sets this bit to 1 while a write is in progress.
+Writing to the EEPROM **and** updating the block protection registers take time, the SPD hub sets this bit to 1 while a write is in progress.

 ### Legacy Mode and Page Setting

 ![](/images/docs/demo/ddr5-datasheet-mr11.png)

 Our final stop on the tour of registers is the Legacy Mode Device Configuration register (11, 0x0B).
-Bit 3 controls how we select where in the EEPROM to read and write when the [MemReg bit]({{< relref "/docs/devices/ddr5/#spd-hub-memory-areas">}}) is high.
+Bit 3 controls how we select where to read and write in the EEPROM when the [MemReg bit]({{< relref "/docs/devices/ddr5/#spd-hub-memory-areas">}}) is high.

+#### 1 Byte Address Mode

 ![](/images/docs/demo/ddr5-datasheet-1byteadd.png)

 The EEPROM is divided into 8 pages of 128 bytes.
-In **Legacy Mode** (register 11 bit 3 = 0) when MemReg bit is 1 in the byte following the write address, the lower seven bits select byte 0-127 in the EEPROM page (Blk_Addr[0] + Address[5:0]).
-Bits 2:0 in the Legacy Mode Device Configuration register select page 0-7.
+In **Legacy Mode** (register 11 bit 3 = 0) when MemReg bit is 1:

+- The lower seven bits select byte 0-127 in the EEPROM page (Blk_Addr[0] + Address[5:0]).
+- Bits 2:0 in the Legacy Mode Device Configuration register select page 0-7.

-Two transaction are needed to change between pages.
+Two transactions are needed to change between pages.
 1. A write to the Legacy Mode Device Configuration register to set the page.
 2. A write to the EEPROM with the MemReg bit set to 1 and the lower 7 bits set to the byte address within the page.

+#### 2 Byte Address Mode

 ![](/images/docs/demo/ddr5-datasheet-2byteadd.png)

 The EEPROM is divided into 8 pages of 128 bytes.
-In **2 Byte Addressing mode** (register 11 bit 3 = 1) when the MemReg bit is 1 in the byte following the write address, the lower seven bits select bytes 0-127 in the EEPROM  (Blk_Addr[0] + Address[5:0]).
-A second address byte selects page 0-7 (Blk_Addr[4:1]).
+In **2 Byte Addressing mode** (register 11 bit 3 = 1) when the MemReg bit is 1:
+- The lower seven bits select bytes 0-127 in the EEPROM  (Blk_Addr[0] + Address[5:0]).
+- A second address byte selects page 0-7 (Blk_Addr[4:1]).

 {{% alert context="warning" %}}
 Non-Legacy Mode is easier to use because the page is selected with a second address byte. **However**, if the Legacy Mode configuration is wrong the second byte can be interpreted as data and will be accidentally written to the EEPROM.
 We're going to stick with legacy mode for the added safety.